- Maria Montessori was born on August 31st, 1870, in a small commune called Chiaravalle, Italy to a Catholic, middle-class, and well-educated family.

 - Montessori believed that self-education is true education.
-It is important to guide and help the child rather than making the child forcefully acquire information.
+It is important to guide and help the child rather than make the child forcefully acquire information.

-- Montessori believed that the first six years of the child’s life are the crucial period for growth and development.
+- Montessori believed that the first six years of a child’s life are the crucial period for growth and development.

-- She believed that motor development and physical development play a significant role in early childhood education.
+- She believed that Fine motor and Gross motor development as well as physical development play a significant role in early childhood education.

-Here are some of her notable works :
+Here are some of Maria Montessori’s notable works :

-Here is a List of Dr. Maria Montessori’s notable work that facilitated in revolutionizing the pre-school education system all around the world:
+Here is a List of Dr. Maria Montessori’s notable work that facilitated the revolution of the preschool education system all around the world:

 - The discovery of the child (1950)